Is OPEC moving the goalposts for its oil market scoreline?

 OPEC forecasts global demand will grow by 1.59 million bpd in 2018, compared to the IEA prediction of 1.4 million bpd.
 OPEC also sees non-OPEC supply rising by 1.4 million bpd in 2019, compared to the IEA forecast of 1.7 million bpd.

-“OPEC and Russia would probably be better off signaling a gradual approach or a‘tapering’ of sorts,” analysts at Bank of America-Merrill Lynch said, adding they should signal output would only rise once the pact ends if oil prices held steady.
+“OPEC and Russia would probably be better off signaling a gradual approach or a ‘tapering’ of sorts,” analysts at Bank of America-Merrill Lynch said, adding they should signal output would only rise once the pact ends if oil prices held steady.

 (For a graphic of IEA estimates of OECD oil inventories since 2016 click reut.rs/2GQJL2j)